exaexa/better-mff-thesis/README.md

 - modern packages (biblatex, cleveref, better fonts)
 - less confusing directory structure
-- slightly more useful examples (figures, diagrams, tables, code listings), structure hints, some goodies
+- slightly more useful examples (figures, diagrams, tables, code listings), structure&writing hints, some goodies
-- autobuilding of abstract PDF/A files from metadata
+- autobuilding of PDF/A abstracts directly from metadata
 - multiple variants of the front page
   - MFF with the new logo
   - "traditional" UK variant
   - Nature faculty & bioinformatics
-- Czech localization with nicely named references
+- Czech localization with properly translated references
-- Dockerized & CI build options
+- Automated docker-based & CI build options

 See the [pre-built version](https://exaexa.github.io/better-mff-thesis/thesis.pdf) for details.

 ## CI configuration

 The repository contains valid configuration for both *GitLab* CI and the *GitHub* actions.
-No matter what GIT hosting you use, you can always download latest version of your thesis right from the artifacts!
+No matter what Git hosting you use, you can always download latest version of your thesis right from the artifacts!
+The GitHub version additionally pushes the files to GitHub pages to enabler easier sharing (incl. the link above); you can disable that by removing `.github/workflow/pages.yml`.

 ## How-to

 1. Type `make`, check that everything compiles.
-You should get a `thesis.pdf` that passes the PDF/A validation.
+You should get a `thesis.pdf` that passes the [PDF/A validation](https://github.com/mff-cuni-cz/cuni-thesis-validator).
 If not, complain.
 2. Fill in `metadata.tex` and all `xmpdata` files.
-3. Look at the example code (there are several hints), remember it, erase it.
+3. Look at the example code (there is plenty of advice to follow), then erase it.
 4. Write the thesis.
 5. Submit and defend the thesis.

 ### Installing LaTeX

 LaTeX installation may be hard (especially on various substandard operating systems).
 On most BSD and GNU-style Linux distributions, it should be sufficient to install some random `texlive-*` packages (and add more if non-standard TeX functionality is required); see e.g. [a complete list for Debian](docker/Dockerfile).

 - For a single-user distribution on unix, use the provided [installation script](https://www.tug.org/texlive/quickinstall.html).
 - On windows, use [MiKTeX](https://www.tug.org/texlive/windows.html).